aguirluis/RaspberryADDC/README.md

 sudo apt-get install samba samba-dsdb-modules samba-vfs-modules winbind libpam-winbind libnss-winbind krb5-user During Kerberos setup, accept defaults (this will be configure later).
 ----

+### 3.
+- Download the DietPi image for Raspberry Pi.
+- Flash it to your SD card using BalenaEtcher or Raspberry Pi Imager.
+- Boot the Pi and complete the initial DietPi setup (`dietpi-update`).

 ### 3. Provision the Domain Controller
 ```bash
 Stop samba services before provisioning